anusha-awan/pearls-aqi-predictor/PROJECT_REPORT.md

 The main objectives of the project were:

-- Collect air-quality data for Lahore.
+* Collect air-quality data for Lahore.
-- Use an external air-quality API.
+* Use an external air-quality API.
-- Store and prepare historical data.
+* Store and prepare historical data.
-- Clean the collected data.
+* Clean the collected data.
-- Create useful features for machine learning.
+* Create useful features for machine learning.
-- Calculate AQI using PM2.5 values.
+* Calculate AQI using PM2.5 values.
-- Train different machine learning models.
+* Train different machine learning models.
-- Compare model performance.
+* Compare model performance.
-- Select the best-performing model.
+* Select the best-performing model.
-- Predict AQI for the next 72 hours.
+* Predict AQI for the next 72 hours.
-- Add explainability using SHAP.
+* Add model explainability using SHAP.
-- Try to use Hopsworks Feature Store and Model Registry.
+* Explore Hopsworks Feature Store and Model Registry.
-- Automate data collection and project tasks using GitHub Actions.
+* Automate data collection and project tasks using GitHub Actions.
-- Build an interactive Streamlit dashboard.
+* Build an interactive Streamlit dashboard.
-- Connect the dashboard with live air-quality data.
+* Connect the dashboard with live air-quality data.
-- Deploy the dashboard online.
+* Deploy the dashboard online.

 ---

 ## 4. Initial Project Requirements

-At the beginning, the project required the use of several technologies and tools.
+At the beginning of the project, several technologies and tools were considered as part of the requirements.

 The main technologies considered were:

-- Python
+* Python
-- Pandas
+* Pandas
-- NumPy
+* NumPy
-- Scikit-learn
+* Scikit-learn
-- TensorFlow
+* TensorFlow
-- OpenWeather API / AQICN
+* OpenWeather API / AQICN
-- Hopsworks or Vertex AI
+* Hopsworks or Vertex AI
-- Apache Airflow or GitHub Actions
+* Apache Airflow or GitHub Actions
-- Streamlit
+* Streamlit
-- Flask or FastAPI
+* Flask or FastAPI
-- SHAP
+* SHAP
-- Git and GitHub
+* Git and GitHub

-The project was planned as a serverless-style data science application where external APIs, cloud services, automation, machine learning and a web dashboard would work together.
+The project was initially planned as a serverless-style data science application in which external APIs, cloud services, automation, machine learning, and a web dashboard would work together.

 ---

 ## 5. Planned Architecture

-The original idea was to create a complete pipeline:
+The original plan was to create a complete pipeline:

 **Air Quality API → Data Collection → Data Cleaning → Feature Engineering → Feature Store → Model Training → Model Registry → Prediction → Dashboard**

-The system was divided into different parts.
+The system was divided into several components.

 ### Data Source